Alma Media > Investors > Why invest in Alma Media > CEO’s review

 CEO’s Review

-Alma has dozens of AI-based projects under way with the aim of improving the efficiency of processes, complementing existing services with intelligent features, and introducing completely new AI-based business concepts to the market.
+The adoption of AI is progressing rapidly across all of our businesses.
+The company has dozens of AI-based projects under way with the aim of improving the efficiency of operations, enriching service solutions and creating completely new concepts for the market.

 Kai Telanne